braindefender/wellum/README.md

 ## How Swapper and Tabber work

 The Swapper key <kbd>NAV+W</kbd> and the Tabber key <kbd>NAV+Q</kbd> are macros for <kbd>Alt+Tab</kbd> and <kbd>Ctrl+Tab</kbd>, respectively.
 When pressed, they leave the Alt or Ctrl modifiers held down.

 Thus, by pressing <kbd>W</kbd> and <kbd>Q</kbd> again, you can switch between windows in Windows, tabs in a Web Browser, or Terminal.

-> _TODO: not implemented_ <br> These keys are compatible with the <kbd>Shift</kbd> modifier, which allows you to reverse the direction of window/tab switching.
+These keys are compatible with the <kbd>Shift</kbd> modifier, which allows you to reverse the direction of window/tab switching.